yofr4nk/lambda-face-detector/README.md

-# Face searching
+# Lambda Face Detector

-Scanning images and verificating faces in it, based on [Rekognition Searching faces in a collection](https://docs.aws.amazon.com/rekognition/latest/dg/collections.html) to search faces and compare with already indexed images.
+Scanning images and detecting faces in it, based on [Rekognition Searching faces in a collection](https://docs.aws.amazon.com/rekognition/latest/dg/collections.html) to search faces and compare with already indexed images.

 ## Searching faces in images flow